Apurva Patil — Published On January 6, 2021 and Last Modified On January 11th, 2021

 As stated earlier, the value of Pearson correlation for Price vs Curbweight is 0.835 and as there is no correlation between Price and Carheight, hence the Pearson Correlation value between Price & Carheight is near to 0 which is 0.12.

-1. Data should be derived from random or least representative samples, draw a meaningful statistical inference.
+1. Data must be from random or representative samples for meaningful statistical inferences.

-2. Both variables should be continuous and normally distributed.
+2. Both variables should be continuous and follow a normal distribution.

 python code